ibrahim-s/linkLibrary/readme.md

 *	If you want to make it perminant, you have to save settings pressing control+nvda+c, especially if your settings is not set to save on exit in general settings dialog.
 *	Worth noting that creating the folder to host the data files in the home user directory, helps that all instances of the addon on the computer can share the same files or data base
 *	and choosing another path like dropbox for example, will give the user the ability to share the same folder or data base with instances of the addon on another computer that uses the same dropbox account.

+### Changes for 2.1.3 ###

+*	Add Yandex browser to the list of browsers, that you can open the link with.
+Thanks to the user who requested that.

 ### Changes for 2.1.2 ###